 BED BUG FECES

 Do bed bugs have feces?
 Yes, they do just like other bugs.
-After a bed bug fed enough, it will drop feces around.
+After a bed bug is fed enough, it will drop feces around.

-Feces will usually be near to their nest.
+Feces will usually be near their nest.
 You test those feces you found by spraying hydrogen peroxide on it or even water and if it turns a rust red color, that means it’s feces.

 BED BUG BLOOD STAINS